GaloisInc/adapt/phase3/out/ReadMe.md

 so I tried using `tools/await_completion.py pe` with Pe disabled, but still never obtained "done" messages until I manually injected them with `signal_completion.py`.
+It may be related to this ingestd stderr report: "Kafka signaling failed: KafkaNoOffset"

 Discarding old forensic traces wastes much processing time.
 It would be desirable to query for "trace segments"